What are warts?

 - warts develop on the face

-- any warts are causing pain or distress
+- a wart is causing pain or distress

 References